Sonia M. Gangotena

 Office: Health 234 Bryan Campus

-Dr. Gangotena has taught courses in public speaking at Blinn College Bryan Campus since 1998.
+Dr. Gangotena has taught courses in public speaking at Blinn College Bryan Campus since 1998 (and also in the summer of 1992).
 While at Blinn, she has actively participated in various professional development opportunities that the College offers to faculty.
-As a member of the Bryan Blinn Professional Association, she has chaired various committees.
-She has also been a member of the Professional Development Committee, and at present she is co-coordinator of the Board of the Christian Faculty Network, member and past secretary of the Blinn College Assessment Council, as well as faculty advisor to the College Republicans at Blinn College, and to Pro-Life Buccaneers.
+As a member, secretary, and now President of the Bryan Blinn Professional Association, she has chaired various committees.
+She has also been a member of the Professional Development Committee, and at present she is co-coordinator of the Board of the Christian Faculty Network, Secretary of the Faculty Senate, member and past secretary of the first Blinn College Assessment Council, as well as faculty advisor to the College Republicans at Blinn College, and to Pro-Life Buccaneers.

 Sonia Gangotena earned her Ph.D. and M.A. in Speech Communication from the University of Minnesota, Minneapolis, MN.
 Her areas of research and interest are organizational and group communication, health communication, international-intercultural communication, and political persuasion.
 Her B.A is in Child Psychology and Nursery School Education, an interest that she pursued at the master’s level through counseling courses and a two-year directed practicum in child counseling.